-This article discusses the currently available wound care certifications, the importance of choosing and accredited wound care certification program, and the benefits of accredited wound care certification.
+This article discusses the currently available wound care certifications, the importance of choosing an accredited wound care certification program, and the benefits of accredited wound care certification.

 Education and Training of Wound Care Professionals

 Currently, there is no uniform system in place to gauge the knowledge and training of health care professionals in wound care.
-In addition wound care certificate programs and non-accredited wound care certification programs are on the rise.
-The lack of standardization regarding levels of education and certification within the specialty of wound care is an important issue affecting both patients and facilities.
-Therefore it vital that health care professionals and facilities carefully research the programs of study and wound care certifications available, before deciding on which path to choose.
+In addition, wound care certificate programs and non-accredited wound care certification programs are on the rise.
+The lack of standardization for levels of education and certification within the wound care specialty is an important issue affecting both patients and facilities.
+Therefore, it is vital that health care professionals and facilities carefully research the programs of study and wound care certifications available before deciding which path to choose.

 Accreditation of Wound Care Certification Programs

-Accreditation is a means of validating and authenticating a certification program and provides reassurance that the educational and assessment process involved is rigorous, valid and meets or exceeds industry standards.8,9 Accreditation is an assertion of quality and provides a ready means of identifying excellence in training, knowledge and expertise.
+Accreditation is a means of validating and authenticating a certification program, and it provides reassurance that the educational and assessment process involved is rigorous, valid, and in-line with industry standards.8,9 Accreditation is an assertion of quality and gives a ready means of identifying excellence in training, knowledge and expertise.

 Accreditation demonstrates that the credentials given by the certifying program are based on valid and reliable testing.
 Lisa Q Corbett, Advances in Wound Care6

 Certifying programs may earn accreditation only after extensive review by an external, independent accrediting body.
-Importantly, in order to qualify for accreditation, the certification exam must be independent of a specific class, course or other educational training program and also independent of any provider of classes, courses, or programs.
-Indeed, to maintain accreditation, it is essential that the certification program remain truly independent of any educational program offering training to sit for the certification test, so as to not appear biased that a specific program is recommended to pass the test.13 Additionally, by the National Commission for Certifying Agencies (NCCA) standards, no educational body can formally recommend their coursework solely to pass the examination, and in fact, it is recommended that an educational body list all alternative courses for formal study.14 The Accreditation Board for Specialty Nursing Certification (ABSNC) has similar criteria, where it clearly spells out the requirements as well as the elimination of undue influence of specific training programs that prepare the individual to sit for the accredited certification test:15
+Importantly, in order to qualify for accreditation, the certification exam must be independent of a specific class, course or other educational training program and also be independent of any provider of classes, courses, or programs.
+Indeed, to maintain accreditation, it is essential that the certification program remain truly independent of any educational program offering training to sit for the certification test, so as to not appear biased that a specific program is recommended to pass the test.13 Additionally, according to the National Commission for Certifying Agencies (NCCA), no educational body can formally recommend their coursework solely to pass the examination; instead, an educational body should list all alternative courses for formal study.14 The Accreditation Board for Specialty Nursing Certification (ABSNC) has similar criteria that clearly spell out the requirements thus eliminating the undue influence of specific training programs that prepare the individual to sit for the accredited certification test.15

 “The certifying organization must be sufficiently independent from the specialty membership association to ensure integrity of the certification process, maintain clear lines of accountability, and prevent undue influence on the part of vested interests.”
 27

-Two major accrediting agencies exist that effect the formal certification of wound care:8,9
+There are two major accrediting agencies for the formal certification of wound care:8,9

 - National Commission for Certifying Agencies (NCCA).
 See NCCA accreditation standards